AdamSobieski/Argumentation/Documents/Diagrams.md

 ## Introduction

-[Argument maps](https://en.wikipedia.org/wiki/Argument_map) are visual diagrammatic representations of the structures of one or more arguments.
+[Argument maps](https://en.wikipedia.org/wiki/Argument_map) are diagrammatic representations of the structures of one or more arguments.

 ## Discussion